meshgmbh/mesh.designer/README.md

 ### Node

-For node go to VvvebJs folder and run
+For node go to design.mesh.app folder and run

 ```bash
 npm install express